BitBoxSwiss/bitbox-wallet-app/README.md

 ### Local development

+Run `make envinit` to fetch golangci-lint and some other devtools.

 Run `make servewallet` and `make webdev` in seperate terminals.

 Before the first use of `make webdev`, you also need to run `make buildweb`, to install the dev